 Sleepy node devices may own and host a set of resources that need to be made available to the other network participants as if it were a typical, always connected device.
-In some cases low-power, low-range communication technologies (e.g., Zigbee or Bluetooth) may be used to establish connections with relays or gateways capable of longer-range communication (e.g., the user’s home Wi-Fi router or smartphone).
-In this use case several devices used for medical treatment (e.g., insulin pump and blood glucose monitor) embody sleepy node functionality.
+In some cases low-power, low-range communication technologies (e.g. Zigbee or Bluetooth) may be used to establish connections with relays or gateways capable of longer-range communication (e.g. the user’s home Wi-Fi router or smartphone).
+In this use case several devices used for medical treatment (e.g. insulin pump and blood glucose monitor) embody sleepy node functionality.

 Medical Device Monitoring & Management Service (MDMMS)